type of companies in India

 A nidhi company is a types of companies in India in the Indian non-banking finance sector, recognized under section 406 of the Companies Act, 2013 their core business is borrowing and lending money between their members.

-They are also known as Permanent Fund, Benefit Funds, Mutual Benefit Funds and Mutual Benefit company.
+They are also known as Permanent Fund, Benefit Funds, Mutual Benefit Funds and Mutual Benefit Company.
 These companies are regulated under the Nidhi Rules, 2014 issued by the Ministry of Corporate affairs.

 Dormant Companies